-Pasta Fagioli Soup is my take on the traditional and famous Italian and Olive Garden recipe that we love to make in our family.
-Rich and dense tomato soup simmered with beef, healthy veggies, spices, beans, and ditalini pasta are sure to become one of the most requested recipes in your family.
+Pasta Fagioli Soup recipe is my take on the traditional and famous Italian and Olive Garden recipe that we love to make in our family.

 Ingredients

-- Small Pasta Shape - any small pasta will work here.
-Whether you are gluten-free or not, there are plenty of choices.
-Ditalini, orechiette, small shells, cavatelli or corn pasta.
+- Small pasta shapes - Ditalini, orechiette, small shells, cavatelli or corn pasta.
 Ziti, rigatoni, and fusilli are also great choices but are larger.
 In this case, reduce the amount that is stated for Ditalini in this recipe.

 - Vegetables - Just like in my Minestrone, a good variety of veggies is essential for this recipe to work.
-The best part is that you can use up any leftover veggies that are sitting in your fridge.
 Zucchini, carrots, celery, onion, and crushed tomatoes are more common for Pasta Fagioli Soup.
-But you can mix up a bunch of other vegetables like mushrooms, broccoli or cauliflower, snow peas, green beans, bell peppers.

-- I’ve used white beans (such as cannellini beans and Great Northern beans.
-Butter beans can be used too) and red kidney beans (light or dark red kidney beans) in this pasta Fagioli soup.
+- White beans - Cannellini beans and Great Northern beans.
+Butter beans and red kidney beans.
 Borlotti beans and pinto beans are other our favorites.
 Drain and rinse them well to remove the high-sodium content.
 The canned beans add convenience but you can use dried beans that will need to be soaked in water overnight.

-- Beef - beef, pork, ground chicken or turkey, or Italian sausage - all work great in this hearty soup.
-For the broth, also any meat, vegetable, or chicken broth is fine. just make sure it is low-sodium.
+- Beef - Ground beef, pork, ground chicken or turkey, or Italian sausage - all work great in this hearty soup.

-- Tomato sauce - I used rich tomato sauce without any add-ons and crushed tomatoes (you can use diced tomatoes too).
-If you don't have one of these you can substitute one of these with a good quality Italian tomato paste.
+- Tomato sauce, marinara, or pizza sauce - I used rich tomato sauce without add-ons and crushed tomatoes.
+If you don't have one, you can substitute a good-quality Italian tomato paste (tubular one).

-After that, add Italian herbs, sugar, salt, black pepper, and beef.
-Cook for a couple of minutes until all are combined.
+- Add seasonings and beef.
+Next, add Italian herbs, sugar, salt, black pepper, and beef.

-Simmer and bring to a boil over medium heat and then reduce the heat to medium-low heat.
-Cook until vegetables are tender but not overly soft.
+- Simmer over medium heat, bring to a boil, then reduce to medium-low heat and cook until vegetables are tender but not overly soft.

 If the soup seems to be too thick, you can thin it out with some water or broth.

-Allow cooking 1 minute longer.
-Stir in parsley, and serve warm with grated Romano or Parmesan cheese.
+- Serve!
+Stir in parsley, and serve warm with grated Parmesan cheese.

 Tips

-- Make it hot - add a drizzle of hot sauce or red pepper flakes towards the end of cooking or when serving individual bowls.
-This adds a smoky element and intensifies all the rest of the ingredients and spices!
-So much flavor!
+- Spicy kick - Add a drizzle of hot sauce or red pepper flakes towards the end of cooking for a smoky element and intensified flavor.

 Freezing And Storing Instructions

-Once the soup is cooked, let it cool completely before transferring it into airtight containers and refrigerating for up to 3 days.
+- To Store.
+Once cooked, cool the soup before storing it in airtight containers and refrigerate for up to 3 days.

 INGREDIENTS